rei/rei-cedar-vue-2/README.md

-package.json                    #Everything for npm postcss.config.js               #Config for postcss -- add new postcss plugins here styleguide.config.js            #Configuration for vue-styleguidist yarn.lock                       #We’re using yarn -- go read the docs
+package.json                    #Everything for npm postcss.config.js               #Config for postcss -- add new postcss plugins here styleguide.config.js            #Configuration for vue-styleguidist
 ```
 ## Commits
 This project is Commitizen friendly.